Matt-Crow/GoogleWorkspaceInventoryTracker/README.md

 - *How do I change which emails I receive from the system?*
     You can either edit your preferences in the `users` sheet, or you can use the `user` form by clicking the `User form URL` link on the `settings` sheet.
+- *How do I send out the stock update email?*
+    You can send the email at any time by going to the Google Sheets menu, then selecting `G-WIT` => `Send stock update form` or you can make it automatically send the email by setting the `stock update form interval` setting to a number, then going to the menu and selecting `G-WIT` => `Prime stock update form`
+- *How do I make the application stop automatically sending emails?*
+    Go to the `settings` sheet, delete the value in the `stock update form interval` cell, then go to the menu and select `G-WIT` => `Prime stock update form`

 ## Known issues